20:10 07 September 2015

 5.2 The club will display a sign, and detail on the website, stating the launch date of replica kit sold in the club shop.
 Club staff are also expected to inform the customer of this information, especially in circumstances where the introduction of a new kit is imminent.
 The club carries out its obligations under current regulations to prevent price fixing in relation to the sale of replica kit.

-5.3 The Club Shop now operation under the umbrella of the club is sub-contracted and therefore the refund policy is not the responsibility of the club.
+5.3 The club shop now operation under the umbrella of the club and therefore the refund policy is not the responsibility of the club.
 The current policy is that a refund, exchange or credit note is offered on all full-priced items which are returned unworn with a receipt within 28 days of purchase (28 days from Christmas Day for Christmas presents).
 Sale items are not refundable but can be exchanged if returned unworn with receipt within 14 days of purchase.

-5.5 The Club has three principal bars (Apple Suite, Centre Spot and outside at the Smirnoff Village/Red Square patio area).
+5.5 The club has four principal bars (Apple Suite, Centre Spot, ExEc Club and outside at the Smirnoff Village/Red Square patio area).
 The Centre Spot bar is also open throughout the week.
 Opening hours are published on the building.
 Alcohol will only be sold to persons who are over 18 and identification might be required to obtain service.
 The Centre Spot and Smirnoff Village/Red Square patio bar are normally open to away supporters.
+ExEc Club is a members' club.

 5.6 Hospitality is only available if booked in advance.
 Hospitality can be arranged for individual and groups in the Apple Suite (advance bookings only), corporate boxes and the Grecian Centre.
 All these areas are covered by an alcohol license.
 Season Ticket holders will enjoy hospitality at the advertised price minus the match entry price.